 The Federal Motor Carrier Safety Administration (FMCSA) reports that in 2018 there was a 48% increase in fatal crashes with trucks and large buses compared to the low amount in 2009.
 Trucking accidents have been increasing over the past decade with no indication of a downward trend.

 The statistic illustrates that all drivers on the road need to drive carefully next to or near trucks.
 Trucks often have larger blindspots in more areas compared to passenger vehicles.
 Maneuvering a truck is also significantly more difficult to do compared to a car.
 While these hardships do not excuse a truck driver of negligence, it is essential that fellow drivers on the road also stay vigilant and prevent accidents on their end.
 In most states, if you get held more than 50% responsible for your accident, you cannot pursue compensation.
+An Atlanta semi-truck accident lawyer can protect your right to pursue compensation.
+They can help gather evidence in favor of your claim, increasing your chances of recovery.

 Common Truck Accident Injuries